harshnanda17/harshnanda17/README.md

 - 👋 Hi, I’m @harshnanda17
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python
+- My moto is less code and make more

 <!---
 harshnanda17/harshnanda17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.